 - identify areas that require standardised classifications in order to enable interchange

-The working group has set up six task groups to address specific aspects of the work:-
+The Interoperability Working Group comprised several task groups to address specific aspects of the work:

-- Service Architecture is developing and documenting the formal architecture required to deliver GeoSciML services
+- Service Architecture task group developed and documented the formal architecture required to deliver GeoSciML services

-- Implementation Test Bed task group is working on interoperability testbeds using GeoSciML;
+- Implementation Testbed task group coordinated interoperability testbeds using GeoSciML;

-- Outreach and Technical Assistance task group provides advice and assistance to direct collaborators, assisting them to deploy conformant GeoSciML Services;
+- Outreach and Technical Assistance task group provided advice and assistance to direct collaborators, assisting them to deploy conformant GeoSciML Services.

 - EarthResourceML task group developed the CGI data model for mineral occurrences and mines data, based on the Australia/NZ mineral deposits model.
 This task group has now been elevated to a CGI working group.